Adel-WP/Amazon-reviews/Readme.md

 * An additional column is added to the modified table, where we map if each user in each row matches to the list of helpful users identified above (5).
 If it's a match we populate with 1 (to represent TRUE), otherwise 0 (to represent FALSE).

 # Outputs:
 These findings were then visualised using Power BI desktop.
+See bullet 3 of the **How to run the code** section for more explanation.

 * In the top left corner there are two filters: Year and Product ID.
 These update all charts in the dashboard with the exception of Word Cloud in the bottom left corner, which is a static view of most common words for the most highly rated products that we had identified in **step 2 of the Methodology section**.
 * Bottom right Word Cloud visual is, on the other hand, a dynamic view that allows to see the most common words in reviews for any given year/product.